lsrockdev/node-sequelize/readme.md

   - `sequelize db:seed --seed 20190904234312-products.js`
   - `sequelize db:seed --seed 20190909074116-inventories.js`
   - `sequelize db:seed --seed 20190916175336-settings.js`
+- Create delivery slots for the upcoming 7 days:
+  - Create a scheduled task to run every 24 hours that runs: `npm run slots`
+    - Use heroku scheduler in production
+    - Can run manually or use cron locally
+  - This task creates slots for 7 days out and can be run as often as you want without risk of creating any duplicates.
 - `npm run dev` to start the server and make sure it runs with no errors.

 ## Node console: